sighupio/fury-kubernetes-ingress/katalog/nginx/MAINTENANCE.md

 Check the differences and port them to the `bases/controller` and `bases/configs` folders.

 Do the build and compare till there are no important differences.

+# CHANGELOG

+### ConfigMap Pameters

+  - We added `allow-snippet-annotations` and mark it true, from the 1.5.1 release to permit advanced configuration with snippets.